coursera-dl/coursera-dl/README.md

 [Coursera][1] is creating some fantastic, free educational classes (e.g., algorithms, machine learning, natural language processing, SaaS).
 This script allows one to batch download lecture resources (e.g., videos, ppt, etc) for a Coursera class.
-Given a class name and related cookie file, it scrapes the course listing page to get the week and class names, and then downloads the related materials into appropriately named files and directories.
+Given a class name and account credentials, it scrapes the course listing page to get the week and class names, and then downloads the related materials into appropriately named files and directories.